Christian Oxlade-Chamberlain: Non League

 After the Magpies' relegation to the National League, Oxlade-Chamberlain played only the season opening 1–0 loss to Eastleigh before leaving for Ilkeston Town of the Northern Premier League Division One South East on a month's loan on 29 November 2019.
 He was released by the Magpies in June 2020.

 On 19 September 2020, he joined Gosport Borough of the Southern Football League.

 Oxlade-Chamberlain signed for National League side, Aldershot Town on 11 August 2021.

 On 4 November 2022, King's Lynn Town announced they had signed Oxlade-Chamberlain after he had left Aldershot Town on 1 July 2022.
 He made his first appearance for the club in a 1–0 FA Cup win against League Two side Doncaster Rovers, being subbed on in the 82nd minute.

-On 27 June 2023, Oxlade-Chamberlain penned a two year deal with Kidderminster Harriers F.C.
+On 27 June 2023, Oxlade-Chamberlain penned a two-year deal with Kidderminster Harriers F.C.
 On 9 August 2024, he joined Truro City on a three-month loan deal.

 On 6 July 2025, Oxlade-Chamberlain returned to Truro City on a two-year deal having helped the club to promotion to the National League.

 Personal life

 Oxlade-Chamberlain's paternal grandparents emigrated to England from Jamaica.
-His elder brother, Alex, is also a footballer who plays for Beşiktaş J.K., and has played for Arsenal and Liverpool, and represented England at international level.
+His elder brother, Alex, is also a footballer who signed for Scottish Premiership team Celtic in early 2026 and has played for Arsenal and Liverpool, and represented England at international level.
 Their father Mark represented Portsmouth and England in the 1980s and 1990s, while their uncle Neville was also a professional footballer.